wkeeling/selenium-wire/README.rst

     # Wait up to 30 seconds for a request/response
     request = driver.wait_for_request('/api/products/12345/', timeout=30)

-If a fully completed request is not seen within the timeout period, a ``TimeoutException`` is raised.
+If a fully completed request is not seen within the timeout period a ``TimeoutException`` is raised.

 The ``wait_for_request()`` method does a substring match on the path so you can pass just the part that uniquely identifies the request: